kalpanagithub1/OsMenu1/Readme.md

    - os
    - platform

-This is a task done under teamwork in collaboration with Saket Sharma and Kalpana
+This is a task done under teamwork in collaboration with Nishant Singh and Saket Sharma.